 How does customer blacklisting work?

+A customer blacklist works by flagging risky orders against set criteria and automatically declining any future transaction that matches.
 A blacklist identifies and excludes suspicious customers based on specific criteria, including factors such as:

 - Region